 5. There is continuous complaining about everything

-When there are negative thoughts in a relationship, one of the primary signs is there is rarely positive feedback regardless of the effort, whether it be around the house, with finances, when out in social situations.
+When there are negative thoughts in a relationship, one of the primary signs is there is rarely positive feedback regardless of the effort, whether it be around the house, with finances, or when out in social situations.

 Burning negative thoughts lead to nothing but complaints in every scenario, leaving you with a loss of confidence and lessening self-esteem.

-There is an apparent resentment from your partner for some wrong they believe you’ve committed.
+There is apparent resentment from your partner for some wrong they believe you’ve committed.
 Coming forward with that detail with clear communication is not happening, and you’re unsure of what occurred to lead to the possible demise of the partnership.

-When your partner is always negative, there is no longer support; instead, it almost feels as though they demean instead of encouraging growth or building you up to work towards your goals and dreams.
+When your partner is always negative, there is no longer support; instead, it almost feels as though they demean you instead of encouraging growth or building you up to work towards your goals and dreams.

 This is one reason you’ve been sharing with friends and family instead of finding it pertinent to talk with your partner over details in your private life.

 While you desire to feel asense of love and caring, the outward appearance is that there is none due to the negative thoughts in the relationship.

 It’s constant negativity in a relationship that ultimately leads to one person feeling like finding someone who can provide the loving feelings they’re missing out on at home.

 The partnership is no longer fulfilling since your mate won’t stop thinking negative thoughts even though you attempted to speak about the issue.
 Still, they either aren’t recognizing what’s happening or are having difficulties understanding.
 The only recourse seems to be to dismiss the union.